bgigous/flask-webdev/content/s05_build_your_first_flask_app/s05_p02_run_it.md

 Well one, it's because Flask can get them up and running lickety-split (as you've seen), but another is because Flask makes it *convenient* to develop with.
 You truly have a working app inside `hello.py`, but for now it is just text.
 Even running `python hello.py` will do seemingly nothing.
 But in fact, it has its very own development web server hidden inside, all waiting to come out with a simple command!
 Not even a fortune teller could've figured that out at first glance.

 To be able to kick off this web server, all that Flask needs from you is for you to set the `FLASK_APP` environment variable.
-This setting let's Flask know the application instance that you want to test, debug, or otherwise just appreciate is in the file specified.
+This setting let's Flask know the name of the file where the application instance lives.
+In other words, the file specified is one you want to test, debug, or otherwise just appreciate.
 With that said, in your CLI, type and execute the following (keeping the spacing as it is):

 ```bash
 (env) $ export FLASK_APP=hello.py
 ```

-Now hold your breathe, you're about to launch your web app as if by magic.
+Now hold your breath, you're about to launch your web app as if by magic.
 Next, type in these two words and imagine they have the same effect as the words "hocus pocus":

 ```bash
 (env) $ flask run